-84. Furthermore, it is assumed in the analysis of the LLU market that any sale of broadband access products in the retail market, regardless of the underlying access technology, is matched by an external sale or internal sale or use of own access lines at the wholesale level.
-Internal sale or use of own access lines is therefore included in the LLU market.
+87. In the LLU market any sale of broadband access products in the retail market, regardless of the underlying access technology, is matched by an external sale or internal sale or use of own access lines at the wholesale level.
+Thus, there is a close connection between the wholesale market and the corresponding end user market.